bigrom26/WifiScannerLinux/README.md

 The Wifi Scanner app will run as root.
 This is needed to be able to query the list of AP's.

 ## License
-This Wifi Scanner App has MIT License.
+This Wifi Scanner App has MIT License (https://github.com/nlharri/WifiScannerLinux/blob/master/LICENSE).
-The Wifi Scanner library which is built in the app, has Mozilla Public License 2.0 (https://github.com/bmegli/wifi-scan/blob/master/LICENSE)
+The Wifi Scanner library which is built in the app, has Mozilla Public License 2.0 (https://github.com/bmegli/wifi-scan/blob/master/LICENSE).